FAQs

 • Increased noise or vibration

-Yes—In most professional turf maintenance environments, cylinder grinding provides more accurate restoration of cutting geometry than backlapping.
-Precision grinding restores cylinder geometry and edge accuracy, while backlapping is primarily a maintenance process that does not correct blade form or wear patterns.
+Yes - In most professional turf maintenance environments, grinding provides more accurate restoration of cutting geometry than backlapping.
+Precision grinding restores cylinder geometry to manufacture specification with accuracy, while backlapping is primarily a maintenance process that does not correct blade form or wear patterns.
+It is also worth noting that backlapping is only effective on relief ground cylinders.

 Professional turf grinder machines are used across: